 What Are the Differences Between a DOT Drug Test and a Non-DOT Drug Test?

-A DOT drug screen is regulated by the federal government and is for “safety-sensitive” employees who hold jobs that can impact their own safety as well as the public’s.
-Whether you hold a federal government job or not, safety-sensitive employees are considered those who drive buses and trucks and operate or oversee trains, subways and ships, among many positions which fall under DOT drug testing practices.
+Besides the basics – DOT drug testing is regulated by the federal government and is for “safety-sensitive” employees who hold jobs that can impact their own safety as well as the public’s – there are some additional features that make non-DOT testing stand out from DOT drug screens.

-Anyone who is considered a safety-sensitive employee is subject to DOT drug and alcohol screening, which is administered through a urine test.
+The federal government requires anyone who is considered a safety-sensitive employee, whether they hold a federal job or not, to undergo DOT drug and alcohol screening.
 Some of these positions include:

 - People who operate vehicles that carry 16 passengers or more, such as drivers of school and public transportation buses